-We are committed to providing a safe, inclusive and accessible space for our Festival audience and participants, both online and offline.
-Below you can find our guidelines for safely enjoying online and in-person events.
+We are committed to providing a safe, inclusive and accessible space for our Festival audience and participants, both online and off.
+Below you can find our guidelines for safely enjoying our events.
 Please note that your attendance signifies your agreement to abide by these guidelines.

 Guidelines for in-person events

 - Your attendance indicates that you agree to comply with all applicable health and safety, security, fire and other rules and regulations in force at the event, and to follow the instructions of event organisers, stewards and venue staff.
 Failure to do so could result in you being refused admittance or being asked to leave an event.

 - Unless event guidance states otherwise, all children under 16 should be accompanied by an adult at all times.

 - Threatening or anti-social behaviour of any kind will not be tolerated and will result in you being asked to leave immediately.

 - The use of professional cameras, video and/or audio equipment is not allowed without the prior permission of the event organisers.

 - Admission to ticketed events is on a first-come, first-served basis.
 Not everyone who asks for tickets uses them, and to ensure we have a good-sized audience, we send out more tickets than there are places.
 While we do our best to get the numbers right, unfortunately we occasionally have to disappoint people.
 We therefore reserve the right to refuse admittance if the venue is full.

 - Organisers reserve the right to refuse entry to anyone arriving late if this will disrupt an event that has already started.